Pantocyclus/InstantSCCS/README.md

 KoLMafia periodically creates a backup of your existing preferences in a `.bak` file, which you may simply rename the extension to `.txt` to restore your preferences to the latest snapshot it has taken.<br/>

 However, the above may not work in cases where KoLMafia replaces the backup with a snapshot of your corrupted preferences before you could realise that they have been wiped.
-As an additional measure, you may `set instant_logprefs=true` to enable writing your customized InstantSCCS preferences to your session logs, which should greatly aid in recovering your lost preferences should your `.bak` file be unusable.
+As an additional measure, you may `set instant_logprefs=true` to enable writing your customized InstantSCCS preferences to your session logs, which should greatly aid in recovering your lost preferences should your `.bak` file be unusable.<br/>

+### Does the script collect any data from my account?

+Inspired by other community projects such as [Excavator](https://github.com/loathers/excavator), InstantSCCS also tries to collect data to be used in improving the script for all users.
+This feature is **enabled by default** (if you are whitelisted to CSLoopers Unite, the script uses the Clan Basement Whiteboard to collect and organize the data publicly).
+No personal or sensitive information will ever be recorded. <br/>

+In view of full transparency, both the [source code](https://github.com/Pantocyclus/InstantSCCS/tree/main/src) of the script and the recorded data are publicly auditable.
+However, if you would prefer to continue using the script without having any of your data publicly tracked, you may opt out of the data collection at any time with `set instant_collectData=false`.<br/>